In this second installation of the insect invasion series, we are going to talk about scale insects. We talked about aphids in the first installation.

 Inspect plants often

-Remember, if your plant seems to be struggling or looks less than stellar, closely inspect your plant for insects or mites.
+Remember, if your plant seems to be struggling or looks less than stellar, inspect your plant.
 Always identify the problem before taking any action.
-When identified, definitely take action, even if that is throwing the plant away, if that is what you choose to do to save your other plants.
-No judgment here.

 When identified take action, even if that is throwing the plant away.
 No judgment here.

 The links in this blog post contain affiliate links.
 If you buy a product through the link, I receive a few cents.
 Thank you.